dther/litewiki/README.md

 This is a slightly more feature full version of those three commands.
 All you need to know is:

+ * Set your desired wiki location to $LITEWIKI.
  * A valid filename is anything which matches the regex `/*.wiki.*/` Valid filenames can be entered or created using \<Enter>.
  * Links to other .wiki.\* pages can be standard markdown links,